cmsc330spring24/cmsc330spring24/projects/project0.md

 0. Update your operating system (optional but recommended)
 1. Install the Homebrew package manager (Updated in Fall 2021)
     - Run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 2. Install the basic dependencies
     - Run `brew install ocaml opam openssl graphviz`
+      - if you get an error on running this command then it means that brew is currently not in your PATH.
+To add brew to your PATH run the command `eval "$(/opt/homebrew/bin/brew shellenv)"`
 3. Initialize the OCaml package manager
     - Run `opam init`
     - When prompted to modify `~/.zshrc` or `~/.bash_profile` (or similar file), type "y"